Varutharacha Meen Curry

 - Drumsticks – 3 – 4, cut into 2.5” pieces and slit

-- Tamarind – Lemon-sized or to taste (Tamarind can be replaced with raw mango pieces ( about 3-4 medium slices) or kudam puli (2-3 pieces).
+- Tamarind – Small lime-sized or to taste (Tamarind can be replaced with tangy raw mango pieces ( about 1 small, sliced) or kudam puli (2-3 pieces).
 If you are using kudampuli, soak them in warm water for 10 minutes and tear into small pieces)

 - Salt – To taste